uptonking/note4yaoo/lib-editor-prosemirror-docs-api.md

 - Mark views only support `dom` and `contentDOM`, and don't support any of the node view methods.

 - NodeView
-  - dom: ?⁠dom.
-Node
+  - dom: ?⁠domNode
     - The outer DOM node that represents the document node.
     - When not given, the default strategy is used to create a DOM node.
-  - contentDOM: ?⁠dom.
-Node
+  - contentDOM: ?⁠domNode
     - The DOM node that should hold the node's content.
     - Only meaningful if the node view also defines a `dom` property and if its node type is not a leaf node type.
     - When this is present, ProseMirror will take care of rendering the node's children into it.